Blockade of Saint-Domingue: Flight of Touffet

 The French ships were sighted almost immediately by the frigates of Loring's blockade squadron, which began pursuit.
 At 21:00, Quérangal took advantage of the darkness to divide his ships, Duguay-Trouin tacking to the east while Duquesne continued following the shoreline to the west.
 In response, Loring ordered Dundas in Elephant to chase Duguay-Trouin while he remained in pursuit of Duquesne with Aeolus and Tartar.
 During the night both British pursuits gained significant ground on their targets, Loring joined by Theseus and Vanguard.
-At 07:00 on 15 July, Quérangal's ship was sighted by a Haitian battery on shore and came under fire, Loring sending Theseus to investigate the gunfire and arriving on the scene himself soon afterwards, Tartar and Vanguard leading the squadron.
+At 07:00 on 15 July, Quérangal's ship was sighted by a rebel battery on shore and came under fire, Loring sending Theseus to investigate the gunfire and arriving on the scene himself soon afterwards, Tartar and Vanguard leading the squadron.
 Perkins was the first to come within range of the French ship, opening fire at 15:30, followed soon afterwards by Walker.
 Quérangal returned fire briefly, but his ship was too weak to face the British force, having only 275 crewmen aboard of whom only 215 were fit for duty.
 Duquesne was so poorly-manned that only 12 guns could be crewed at any one time, although one shot did strike Vanguard, killing one man and wounding another.
 Before the British ships could take up more effective firing positions however, Quérangal surrendered.
 His ship was taken into the Royal Navy as HMS Duquesne, but was broken up in 1804 following damage in an accident at Morant Cays.

 The second pursuit, that of Dundas in Elephant and Touffet in Duguay-Trouin continued throughout the night, the British ship coming within range of the French at 06:00 on 25 July.
 Touffet opened fire on Elephant with his stern-mounted guns, striking the British ship several times, although without serious effect.
 Dundas was able, despite the French fire, to pull up at some distance from the French starboard quarter, firing broadsides although at such long range that they too had little effect.
 The action was decided soon afterwards by the arrival of two ships, the 18-gun British sloop HMS Snake under Commander William Roberts to the northwest and the absent Guerrière from the opposite direction.
 Dundas considered that the arrival of the frigate favoured the French too much, and dropped back allowing both ships to combine and escape.
 This was a serious miscalculation: historian William Laird Clowes notes that the French ships were both desperately under-armed and undermanned and even if they fought alongside one another they would have been unable to match Dundas's weight or rate of shot.
 By the time night fell, the French ships had reached open water in preparation for the journey across the Atlantic.